wagnercateb/votebem/doc/DEV_QUICK_START.md

 ### Docker-based Development (Optional)

-If you want to use PostgreSQL and Redis:
+If you want to use MariaDB and Redis:

 ```bash
 # Start with Docker services